 Tea tree oil is often suggested as a ringworm treatment for dogs, and it can be effective, but it also has very

-However, it's very important to be careful when using Tea Tree Oil as it can be toxic to dogs, and is very dangerous to cats and because of this it isn't a treatment option that I would recommend.
+It's very important to be careful when using Tea Tree Oil as it can be toxic to dogs, and is very dangerous to cats and because of this it isn't a treatment option that I would recommend.

 If a dog licks the oil from their skin and ingests it the danger is even greater, so it's best only used if the areas of ringworm lesions are small and/or in a location where it is difficult for your dog to reach.